Harsha-348/OOPS/README.md

 -------------------------------------------------( Inheritance )--------------------------------------------

-# Inheritence
+# Inheritance
 - It allows a class which is a "child class" to inherit all the properties and methods from another class which is a "Parent class".
 - It supports Hierarchical classification and Code resuability.

-Types of inheritence:
+Types of inheritance:
-      - Single inhertence
+      - Single inhertance
-      - Multiple inheritence
+      - Multiple inheritance
-      - Multi-level inheritence
+      - Multi-level inheritance
-      - Hierarchical inheritence
+      - Hierarchical inheritance
-      - Hybrid inheritence
+      - Hybrid inheritance

-1. Single inhertence:
+1. Single inhertance:

- In single inheritence, A child class inherits from a single parent class.
+ In single inheritance, A child class inherits from a single parent class.

-2. Multiple inheritence:
+2. Multiple inheritance:

-In Multiple inheritence, A child class inherits from more than one parent class.
+In Multiple inheritance, A child class inherits from more than one parent class.

-3. Multi-level inheritence:
+3. Multi-level inheritance:

-In Multi-level inheritence, A child class inherits from a parent class which in-turn that parent class inherits from another class.
+In Multi-level inheritance, A child class inherits from a parent class which in-turn that parent class inherits from another class.

-4. Hierarchical inheritence:
+4. Hierarchical inheritance:

-In Hierarchical inheritence, Multiple child classes are inherited from a single parent class.
+In Hierarchical inheritance, Multiple child classes are inherited from a single parent class.

-5. Hybrid inheritence:
+5. Hybrid inheritance:

-In Hybrid inheritence, There will a combination of two or more types of inheritence.
+In Hybrid inheritance, There will a combination of two or more types of inheritance.

 -------------------------------------------------( Polymorphism )--------------------------------------------